improvisec/recursive-ir/README.md

 <img src="assets/images/sample_parsers.png" width="40%"/>

+Patterns specified for each parser entry are used to determine if the dropped artefacts or artefact folders will be processed by the corresponding parser binary.
+This allows processing the same artefact using multiple parsers such as evtx_dump and hayabusa for parsing .evtx files.

 For example, the dissect framework uses a separate program called rdump to parse the output of target-query command and produce json files.
 By creating a script wrapper as shown below, one can combine target-query and rdump into a single executable that can be configured in the parser definition for parsing .evtx artefacts from a given raw artefact source.
 Note that the dissect python scripts used here were installed in "recursive" user's .venv folder.
 Recursive-IR doesn't normally ship with parser programs (except for a few Apache 2.0-licensed ones).
 Users should bring their own parsers into the platform.

 <img src="assets/images/dissect_evtx_script.png" width="60%"/>